 Best Strings for Telecaster – Bend Them to Your Will

 Most guitarists have very particular tastes.
-While it is ok to develop your own style and experiment, there are some things that just won’t go the way you want them to because they’re not meant to be.
+While it is okay to develop your own style and experiment, making mistakes is common part of it.

-One of these things is pairing telecaster guitars with strings that aren’t intended for them.
-Check out the best strings for telecaster guitars so you can avoid making the same mistake.
+One of those mistakes is pairing telecaster guitars with strings that aren’t best suited for them.
+Check out the best strings for telecaster so you can avoid making the same mistake.

 These strings offer one of the most satisfying experiences a guitarist can have when playing a telecaster.
 They’re a light gauge and combine both plain steel and nickel wound strings.
 The E strings are .010 and .046.

-Since these are mainly starter strings, they offer some clear benefits.
-They’re easy enough to bend and require just enough finger pressure to start developing calluses.
-The smooth feel makes it easy to slide up and down the fretboard and play your favorite licks.
+Being one of the most popular options among electric guitar strings, they offer some clear benefits.
+They’re easy enough to bend and require little finger pressure to fret, making them very easy on your fretting hand.
+The smooth feel makes it effortless to slide up and down the fretboard and play your favorite licks.

 The durability is also good.
-If you aren’t using these strings for live performances, then a 3-pack should cover you for at least a year.
+If you aren’t using these strings for live performances, then a 3-pack should cover you for about a year.
 A year of practicing at home and rehearsing or jamming at the studio.

 The Ernie Ball Super Slinky strings are super light strings that range in thickness from .009 for the high E string to .042 for the low E string.
 The gauge is a standard super light with no custom gauges for the rest of the strings.

 Two things are great about this.
-First of all, the standard thickness across the board lends a familiar feel to experienced guitarists.
-This should allow your play to remain consistent for the most part, even when switching from different strings of the same gauge.
+Firstly, the standard thickness across the board lends a familiar feel to experienced guitarists.
+This should allow your playing to remain consistent for the most part, even when switching from different strings of the same gauge.

 Secondly, the super light gauge will be easier for a beginner to play on.
 The Super Slinky sets are great if you want to start learning bends, vibrato, and legato techniques.
 They require little finger pressure which will make it easier to connect on the fret in the right position and string licks together.